 Annexure – 1 - Vendor details for vendor Invitation

 Annexure – 2 – General Terms and Conditions

+ATGL reserves the right to allow any deviation under this tender at its sole discretion.

 For any clarifications or inquiries, please contact Mr. Dhruv Maradia at dhruv.maradia@adani.com or Mr. Bhupendra Sharma at Bhupendra.sharma@adani.com